-During your Altitude Tour you will get to visit at least 3 or 4 wineries over the course of day.
-During these stops these always the opportunity to taste a variety of the wines plus ask the cellar masters as many questions as you want about production, the methods of growing the grapes and the influences of micr-climates.
-However, having a little pre-knowledge about the wines and the wineries can often make your experience even more enjoyable as it prepares you for things to look out for on your wine tour.
+During your wine tour with Altitude you’ll have the chance to visit at least 3 or 4 local wineries over the course of the day.
+At each stop there’s always the opportunity to taste a variety of wines and ask the cellar masters as many questions as you want about the production, the methods of growing the grapes and the influences of micro-climates.
+However, we find that having a little knowledge in advance about the wines and the wineries can often make your experience even more enjoyable as it prepares you for things to look out for on your wine tour.

-In the section we introduce you in a bit more detail to many of the wineries that you might visit.
-Click on the more info links to find out more information on each winery from the list below.
+In this section we introduce you in a bit more detail to many of the wineries that you might visit.
+Click on the link to find out more information about each winery listed below.

 WAITIRI CREEK WINES

 Planted with Chardonnay in 1994 Waitiri Creek was the first vineyard to be planted on the northern side of State Highway 6.
 Today the property boasts the iconic 100 year old poplar trees and a beautifully restored old church as a tasting room and restaurant.

 MT DIFFICULTY WINES

 Formed in 1992 by the so-called “gang of four” on a “gentleman’s handshake” to create a consortium from four newly planted vineyards to be produced under one brand – Mt Difficulty wines.
 Mt Difficulty produces arguably some of Central Otago’s premium wines that have gained a well-earned international reputation.

 The winery that started it all!
 Under the ownership of Mr Alan Brady Gibbston Valley Wines was Central Otago’s first commercial wine, followed impressively in 2001 with the award of “Best Pinot Noir in the World”.
 Today there is restaurant, cheesery, tasting rooms and enormous wine cave onsite.